henkoberholzer/IntentArchitect/Documentation/articles/getting_started/faq.md

 ## Isn't code generation fundamentally evil?

 We must admit we were initially very surprised to find there are people who have negative views on code generation, we have been exposed to various code generation techniques over the past 15 years and have generally had positive experiences.
-Out view is that it a tool, and just like any tool you need to know where it is appropriate to use and how to get the best use out of the tool.
+Our view is that it's simply a tool, and just like any tool you need to know where it is appropriate to use and how to get the best use out of the tool.

 From the people we have spoken to, and from our own experience, code generation becomes problematic in the following scenarios:-
 - **Prescriptive code generated**, in these scenarios you have no control over the code being generated, it's a take it or leave it scenario.
 - **The code being generated is bad**, bad code is bad code, whether it is generated or not.
 Many code generation tools are very generic, resulting in poor code, it's obvious to spot the code wasn't hand written.
 - **Once off code generation**, this scenario isn't necessarily inherently bad, where it can be problematic is if you generate a lot of code which you later on realise you want/need to refactor.
-It's not obvious that code generation is the problem here as you could have hand coded it all, only to find yourself in the same position, some people will argue manually coding it might have forced you to rethink your implementation.
+It's not obvious that code generation is the problem here as you could have hand coded it all, only to find yourself in the same position.
+Some people may argue that writing the code manually might have forced you to rethink your implementation at an earlier time.
 - **All or nothing code generation**, here it is difficult to deal with exceptional scenarios, which happen.

 With Intent Architect we have taken these learnings and tried to create a seamless code generation experience.
 Some of the factors which we believe set us apart include:-